How to Disappear Completely and Never Be Found

 How to Disappear Completely and Never Be Found is a how-to book by Doug Richmond, originally released in 1985.

 Summary

 The book is a guide on starting a new identity.
 It includes chapters on planning a disappearance, arranging for new identification, finding work, establishing credit, pseudocide (creating the impression of one's own death), and more.
 The book recommends a method of disappearing by assuming the identity of a dead person with similar vital statistics and age, and also includes a section on avoiding paper trails which, due to the age of the book, may no longer be relevant or useful.

 Adaptations

 A play inspired by the book was released in 2005 by Fin Kennedy, about a man wanting to disappear, which won the John Whiting Award.

+In popular culture

-The Polish ambient music collective ‘How To Disappear Completely’ is named after the book.
+The Polish ambient music collective How To Disappear Completely is named after the book.

-The title of 'How To Disappear Completely' by Radiohead was inspired by the book.
+The title of the Radiohead song "How to Disappear Completely" off their album Kid A (2000) was inspired by the book.